Trixiacute/hourboost/README.md

 ## Auto-Reply Feature

 The application automatically responds to any Steam chat messages you receive while the booster is running.
 You can customize the auto-reply message for each account or set a default message for all accounts.

+### Auto-Reply Delay

+You can set a delay before sending auto-reply messages to make them appear more natural:
+- Set `autoReplyDelay` for each account (in seconds) to customize the delay per account
+- Or set a global `autoReplyDelay` in the settings section that will apply to all accounts without a specific delay
+- Default delay is 3 seconds if not specified

 ## Deployment on Pterodactyl